fubin1999/glytrait/README.md

 in the same directory with the abundnce.csv file.
 Inside the directory are four files:

-1. `derived_traits.csv`: the derived traits calculated by GlyTrait.
+1. `derived_traits.csv`: all derived traits calculated by GlyTrait.
-2. `glycan_abundance_processed.csv`: the glycan abundance after preprocessing.
+2. `derived_traits_filtered.csv`: derived traits after post-filtering.
-3. `meta_properties.csv`: the meta properties of all glycans.
+3. `glycan_abundance_processed.csv`: the glycan abundance after preprocessing.
-4. `formulas.txt`: the definations of all derived traits.
+4. `meta_properties.csv`: the meta-properties of all glycans.

 The detailed format of the input file will be introduced in the [Input file format](#input-file-format) section.